Shamari91/EncryptionServer/README.md

 On the client code I would of changed the code to be a console menu system that way the user can continully send requests.

+There is a Global in the main function which instantiates the repo, Ideally what I would have done is instantiate the variable in main but then pass that object to the handler function as a parameter.

 ## Why I chose Golang Instead of C++

 Golang is a language im interested in and because thise role will require me to use Golang I thought this project was a great opportunity to use GoLang.